A-Katopodis/SpamEmailDetection/README.md

 # SpamEmailDetection
 A program that trains the pu_corpora dataset.
-Only using python and numpy this program shows the how usefull naive bayes can be for email detection
+Only using python and numpy this program shows the how usefull naive bayes can be for email detection.
+Used only numpy